vellankis-space/execution-plane/PHASE_COMPLETION_SUMMARY.md

 ## ✅ All Phases Completed!

-This document summarizes the completion of all development phases for the AI Agents Orchestration Platform.
+This document summarizes the completion of all development phases for the AI Agents Intelligentic AI.

 ---